 Boom in CBD products:Harper’s Bazaar is looking at a boom in CBD product sales.
 The magazine based its forecasts on Google trend searches, which indicated a 367 percent increase in searches for CBD skincare products.
-Harper’s attributes the increasing enthusiasm for CBD skincare products the “increasing crossover between the beauty and wellness industries.”
-CBD is used in skin care products because its anti-inflammatory properties are healing.
+Harper’s attributes the increasing enthusiasm for CBD skincare products to the “increasing crossover between the beauty and wellness industries.”
+CBD is used in skincare products because its anti-inflammatory properties are healing.

-CBD massages: CBD infused massages are becoming more prevalent, says Wellnessliving, a maker of software for the wellness business.
+CBD massages: CBD infused massages are becoming more prevalent, says Wellnessliving, a software maker for the wellness business.
 Wellnessliving says that “spas and massage parlors have started to use CBD oils and creams during specific massage treatments as more clients are eager to try it.”

 More integrative healing: Mindbody also expects to see more healing of the mind and body through integrative health.
 Their survey indicates that 69 percent of respondents “notice a significant change in their mood after getting integrative health/alternative medicine services.”

-Emergence of AI wellness consultants: Artificial intelligence (AI) will make it possible for the creation of AI wellness consultants that design individualized wellness programs based on vast data sources, such as biosensor, genetic and social connection, according to Dr. Marc Cohen, one of Australia’s pioneers of integrative and holistic medicine.
-AI along with virtual reality (VR) will power immersive experiences to boost wellness.
+The emergence of AI wellness consultants: Artificial intelligence (AI) will make it possible for the creation of AI wellness consultants that design individualized wellness programs based on vast data sources, such as biosensor, genetic and social connection, according to Dr. Marc Cohen, one of Australia’s pioneers of integrative and holistic medicine.
+AI, along with virtual reality (VR), will power immersive experiences to boost wellness.
 AI and VR ultimately will enable spas and massage practitioners to create unique experiences and treatments based on a client’s personalized data.

 These are just some of the trends that will impact health and beauty in the coming year.
 Consider how these trends can impact your business and what you need to do to take advantage of them.